tock/book/src/course/root-of-trust/overview.md

 ## Background

-A hardware root of trust (HWRoT) is a security-hardened device intended to provide the foundation of trust for the system they're integrated into.
+A hardware root of trust (HWRoT) is a security-hardened device that provides the foundation of trust for another computing system.
 Systems such as mobile phones, servers, and industrial control systems run code and access data that needs to be trusted, and if compromised, could have severe negative impacts.
 HWRoTs serve to ensure the trustworthiness of the code and data their system uses to prevent these outcomes.

 HWRoTs can come in two flavors: discrete and integrated.